DejvisT/spatial-rashomon-multiplicity/README.md

 | 09 | `09_interpretable_rules.ipynb` | Global and component-level rule extraction for high-multiplicity regions |
 | 10 | `10_robustness_and_fairness.ipynb` | Alternative graph construction, decision-boundary proximity, and subgroup exposure diagnostics |

-## Notes for rerunning

-- The training step is the expensive part.
-The notebooks mostly consume the saved prediction matrices and metadata.
-- The training scripts skip existing runs when `P_test.npy` and `meta.csv` are already present.
-- To force a clean rerun, move or delete the corresponding `results/<dataset>/seed=<n>/` or `results_fixed_test/<dataset>/seed=<n>/` directories first.
-- Use `--save_models` only if you need saved sklearn pipeline objects; it greatly increases disk usage.
-- Notebook 03 should be rerun once per dataset if you want all fixed-test spatial-pattern outputs to be refreshed.
-- After rerunning notebooks, run `python scripts/export_thesis_assets.py` to refresh the Overleaf-ready figures and tables.